NotMyMajor/transformer_memory_consolidation/README.md

 ## Introduction

 This is a fork of "transformer_memory_consolidation" from the paper "Transformer as a hippocampal memory consolidation model based on NMDAR-inspired nonlinearity".
 This is for a student project at the University of Texas at Dallas.
-Runs were performed on a 2021 MacBook Pro with Apple M1 Pro and on Windows systems with RTX 3080 GPUs.
+Runs were performed on Windows systems with RTX 3080 or 3070 GPUs or on Apple Silicon with an M1 Pro.

 ---
 ## (Original Introduction)